bacalhau-project/bacalhau/docs/examples/model-inference/Openai-Whisper/index.md

 [![stars - badge-generator](https://img.shields.io/github/stars/bacalhau-project/bacalhau?style=social)](https://github.com/bacalhau-project/bacalhau)

 Whisper is an automatic speech recognition (ASR) system trained on 680,000 hours of multilingual and multitask supervised data collected from the web.
-We show that the use of such a large and diverse dataset leads to improved robustness to accents, background noise and technical language.
+We show that the use of such a large and diverse dataset leads to improved robustness to accents, background noise, and technical language.
 Moreover, it enables transcription in multiple languages, as well as translation from those languages into English.
 We are open-sourcing models and inference code to serve as a foundation for building useful applications and for further research on robust speech processing.
-In this example we will transcribe an audio clip locally, containerize the script and then run the container on bacalhau
+In this example, we will transcribe an audio clip locally, containerize the script and then run the container on Bacalhau.

-The advantages of using bacalhau over managed Automatic Speech Recognition services is that you can run your own containers which can scale to do batch process petabytes of videos or audio for automatic speech recognition
+The advantage of using Bacalhau over managed Automatic Speech Recognition services is that you can run your own containers which can scale to do batch process petabytes of videos or audio for automatic speech recognition

 ## TD:LR
 Using OpenAI whisper with Bacalhau to process audio files